Atar, Mauritania: Climate

 Atar has a hot desert climate (Köppen climate classification BWh) typical of the Sahara Desert, south of the tropic of Cancer.
 The weather is usually very hot, very sunny and very dry but it can be overcast sometimes.
 The annual average temperature is close to 30 °C (86 °F), meaning that excessive heat persists year-round.
-The annual mean rainfall amount is very low, averaging no more than 35 mm and it mainly falls in August and in September while the sunshine duration is high, at over 3,540 h of bright sunshine yearly.
+The annual mean rainfall amount is very low, averaging 108 mm and it mainly falls in August and in September while the sunshine duration is high, at 3,365 h of bright sunshine yearly.
 In 2019, Khadijetou Lekweiry reported the first appearance of the Plasmodium vivax parasite in the town.